Projects // Profile // Process // Book // Us

 In Houston’s hot climate, self-cooling concrete walls are cast with corrugation patterns that help release solar heat more rapidly when passed over by wind.
 Research demonstrated varying cooling rates based on the patterning, with a significant difference compared to flat, non-corrugated panels.

 More intricate patterns are used on walls exposed to direct sunlight to enhance self-cooling.
 The increased surface area of the corrugations, along with transpiration from abundant plants, helps create more comfortable microclimates.
-These passive design strategies improve human experience while contributing to a distinctive visual identity.
+These passive design strategies improve human experience and environmental impact while contributing to a distinctive visual expression.

 More information here